dfeich/org-clock-convenience/README.md

     agenda and on the source buffer.
 -   `org-clock-convenience-fill-gap` modifies the timestamp at point to connect to the previous/next logged time range.
+-   `org-clock-convenience-fill-gap-both` connects both timestamps of the current clock log line at point to fill the interval between the previous and the next clock range.
+The cursor need not be on a timestamp of the line.
+This is the most efficient way to fill the interval for a forgotten task.
 -   `org-clock-convenience-goto-ts` goto the associated timestamp in the org file.
 Position the cursor respective to where the cursor was placed in the agenda view (e.g. on the minutes part of the